Llanidloes Town Hall: History of the building

 Shayler was a notable architect of the Arts and Crafts movement and the architectural historians, Robert Scourfield and Richard Haslam, have described it as "one of the best examples of his work".
 A war memorial, in the form of stone plaque, intended to commemorate the lives of local service personnel who died in the First World War was paid for by the former mayor, Alderman Richard Jerman, and installed in the first opening on the left in the early 1920s.

 The building served as the meeting place of Llanidloes Borough Council for much of the 20th century but ceased to be local seat of government when the enlarged Montgomeryshire District Council was formed in 1974.
 Instead the council chamber became the meeting place of Llanidloes Town Council and, in 1995, the Llanidloes Museum relocated from the Old Market Hall, where it been originally established, to the ground floor of the town hall.
 In 2000, the town council made an additional room available to the museum thereby doubling its space and, in 2017, the local public library relocated to the town hall as well.

+A three-stage restoration on the building began in 2023 and was completed in January 2025.
+However, due to faulty waterproof membrane, the wooden arch next to China Street became rotten; additionally, some panelling had turned from white to green due to rain damage, prompting a need for further repairs.